Knowledge base

 - Days: 99

-For backup time (each hour), it is recommended a maximum retention of one month.
+For an **hourly** (every hour) backup, a maximum retention of one month is recommended.
 Beyond this value, some backups may fail.

 Restore backups